iunetrecet/iunetrecet.github.io.old/_projects/libresvgicons.md

     - "libreicons.jpg"
 ---

 Libre SVG icons is a repository with many icons.

 I started to make icons for different projects like EraikIN.
-I enjoy making these icons and I am still enlarging the repository.
+I enjoy making these icons and I am still expanding the repository.

-The icons are made in a minimalist way.
+The icons are made with a minimalist style.
 I tried not to use too many lines.